El Tiempo (Istanbul)

 At the time of the First World War, half of the adult Jews in the city were subscribers of El Tiempo.
-However, from that point onwards the influence of the newspaper declined sharply.
+However, from that point onward the influence of the newspaper declined sharply.

 During the initial phase of its history the newspaper was patronized by Hayim Carmona.
 His son Isaac Carmona served as its editor from its founding year.
 After his father's death in 1883, Isaac Carmona took over as patron of the newspaper whilst the post of editor passed on to Mercado Fresco and Sami Alkabez.
 After a few years, David Fresco became editor.
 He served as editor of the newspaper for almost fifty years.